-Brazil ranked 124 out of 190 countries in the World Bank’s 2020 Ease of Doing Business Report.
-(Note: in September 2021, the World Bank announced they are no longer releasing annual Ease of Doing Business Report rankings.)
 Brazil can be a challenging market for doing business, partly due to a complicated regulatory environment.
-U.S. companies often mention duplicative, arbitrary, or sometimes discriminatory regulations as barriers to trade for U.S. products in Brazil.
+U.S. companies often report duplicative, arbitrary, or sometimes discriminatory regulations as barriers to trade for U.S. products in Brazil.

-U.S. companies also cite high tariffs, an uncertain customs system, high and unpredictable tax burdens, and an overburdened legal system as major hurdles to doing business in Brazil.
-U.S. exporters in highly regulated industries such as: medical devices, health, and safety products have a particularly challenging time navigating Brazilian rules and regulations.
+U.S. companies also cite high tariffs, an uncertain customs system, and high and unpredictable tax burdens, as major hurdles to doing business in Brazil.
+U.S. exporters in highly regulated industries such as medical devices, and health and safety products have a particularly challenging time navigating Brazilian rules and regulations.
 U.S. companies will increase their chances of success by working with Brazilian partners and demonstrating their commitment to the Brazilian market.
-While U.S. companies have faced market access challenges in Brazil over the past several years, including high tariffs, local content requirements, and a “Buy Brazil” policy from a previous administration, the U.S. Government is working with the GOB to reduce non-tariff barriers, especially in the areas of trade facilitation, good regulatory practices, technical standards, and conformity assessment through several bilateral and multilateral fora.
+While U.S. companies have faced market access challenges in Brazil over the past several years, including high tariffs and local content requirements, the U.S. Government is working with the Government of Brazil (GOB) to reduce non-tariff barriers, especially in the areas of trade facilitation, good regulatory practices, technical standards, and conformity assessment through several bilateral and multilateral fora.

-The Brazilian Foreign Trade Council (CAMEX) published Resolution 90 on December 7, 2018, establishing good practices for the preparation and review of regulatory measures affecting foreign trade.
-The resolution encourages the competent Brazilian regulatory bodies and entities to develop regulatory agendas, conduct RIAs, evaluate regulatory alternatives, use international standards, conduct transparent public consultations of a minimum of 60 days for all regulations with international trade effects, ensure all regulations comply with Brazil’s international trade commitments, notify regulations to the WTO via the inquiry point, use evidence-based decision making, coordinate with other relevant regulators to ensure coherence and compatibility with other regulations, and review and manage regulatory stock.
+On December 7, 2018, the Brazilian Foreign Trade Council (CAMEX) published Resolution 90, establishing good practices for the preparation and review of regulatory measures affecting foreign trade.
+The resolution encourages the relevant Brazilian regulatory bodies and entities to develop regulatory agendas, conduct RIAs, evaluate regulatory alternatives, use international standards, conduct transparent public consultations of a minimum of 60 days for all regulations with international trade effects, ensure all regulations comply with Brazil’s international trade commitments, notify regulations to the WTO via the inquiry point, use evidence-based decision making, coordinate with other relevant regulators to ensure coherence and compatibility with other regulations, and review and manage regulatory stock.

-In March 2018, Casa Civil (the Brazilian Executive Branch) published a RIA Guidelines and Elaboration Guide for Brazilian regulators to improve the implementation of regulations in Brazil.
-The guidelines’ text is aligned with the Organization for Economic Co-operation and Development’s (OECD) standards with inputs from all of Brazil’s relevant federal regulatory agencies at the time, including the Ministry of Finance, the Ministry of Planning, Ministry of Economy and INMETRO (https://www.tuvsud.com/en-us/services/product-certification/inmetro).
-The Ministries of Finance and Planning have since been integrated into the Ministry of Economy.
+In March 2018, Casa Civil (the Brazilian Executive Branch) published an RIA Guidelines and Elaboration Guide for Brazilian regulators to improve the implementation of regulations in Brazil.
+The guidelines’ text is aligned with the Organization for Economic Co-operation and Development’s (OECD) standards.